JuliaJZhong/comparison/README.md

 This code is a bit messy and by no means complete.
 I'd like to get around to working on it again, but in the meantime perhaps what I have now may be helpful to you!

 ## Files
-I've only included the contents of src/ in this repository, but this is what the overall structure of my project directory looks like:
+I've only included the contents of src/ in this repository. annotations/ and data/ folders are uploaded to dropboc.
+This is what the overall structure of my project directory looks like:
 ```
 ├── LICENSE
 ├── README.md